felipe-jimenez-ai/the-hub/README.md

 ## The Solution (The MVP Scope)

-The Hub is a simple, mobile-responsive web application designed to be the official "first step" of any cohort-based event.
-It executes three functions perfectly.
+Achievers Hub is a simple, mobile-responsive web application designed to be the official "first step" of any cohort-based event.
+It includes the following features:

+*   **🔐 Access Code Requirement:** Signup requires a valid access code for event security.
-*   **⚡️ Effortless Profile Setup:** Users create a minimal profile with their name, photo, title, a "Superpower" (what they offer), and a "Kryptonite" (what they need help with).
+*   **👤 Comprehensive Profile Creation:** Users create profiles with display name, title, superpower, kryptonite, LinkedIn, and profile image.
-*   **🔍 Instant, Filterable Directory:** A clean, fast, and scannable grid of all participant profiles.
+*   **📇 Searchable Member Directory:** A clean, scannable grid of all participant profiles (not filterable).
+*   **❤️ My Circle:** Saved connections with personal notes for meaningful networking.
+*   **🎯 Meet Opt-in Toggle:** Users can opt-in to be available for meetings.
-*   **🔑 Universal Keyword Search:** A single, prominent search bar that queries all profile fields to instantly find the right person.
+*   **🔍 Real-time Search:** Instant search across all profile fields to find the right connections.

 https://github.com/user-attachments/assets/09034405-b212-4ad0-9c3a-01485d0e9ab8

 ## Project Structure

-The project is organized as a modular monolith within a monorepo, separating frontend and backend concerns into dedicated directories for clarity and maintainability.
+The project is organized with a focus on the frontend application.

 ```
 the-hub/